muhammadNassef/python-GUI-applications-/README.md

   the famous tic-tac-toe game implented using Tkinter library.

 # break_time.py:
-  desktop applications that asks you to enter a specified number of hours that you are going to use the computer then after the period is finished the program prompt you to take a break and locks the computer.
+  A desktop application that asks you to enter a specified number of hours that you are going to use the computer then after the period is finished the program prompt you to take a break and locks the computer.